piotrmurach/static_deploy/README.md

 ENV['COMMAND']   = 'build'   # => command for building a project, defaults to 'build'
 ```

-If you are deploying inside current repository, git defaults are used to get username and repository name
+When deploying inside the current repository, git defaults are used to get username and repository name:

 ```ruby
 bundle exec rake site:publish
 ```

-Otherwise, to publish to remote branch on different repository do
+Otherwise, to publish to remote branch in the different repository do:

 ```ruby
 bundle exec rake site:publish["username/repository"]
 ```

-As a convenience you may wish to add the following rake task to your `Rakefile`
+As a convenience you may want to add the following rake task to your `Rakefile`:

 ```ruby
 desc 'publish this site'